FxxkingFreedom/RemoveBitmapFont/README.md

 - Install fontforge (2016xxxx or higher) with python extension.
    * If you use Mac, install fontforge via [homebrew](https://brew.sh).
    * If you use Linux or WSL, install fontforge via [linuxbrew](http://linuxbrew.sh).
-See [here](./howto-install-fontforge.md)
+See [here](./howto-install-fontforge.md).
    * If you use Raspberry Pi 3, install fontforge from tarball.
-See [here](./howto-install-fontforge.md)
+See [here](./howto-install-fontforge.md).

-I confirm this script on EL Capitan, Sierra, High Sierra, WSL, Raspberry Pi 3.
+I confirm this script on EL Capitan, Sierra, High Sierra, WSL (Xenial), Raspberry Pi 3 (Jessie).

 - Copy your font, eg msgothic.ttc, from Windows font directory to your working directory.
 Default working directory is ~/Downloads/fonts.
    * mkdir -p ~/Downloads/fonts